gokulkrishnan2005/19CS301Module-9/README.md

 STEP 4: Define a function to create the matrix.

-STEP 5 : Using list comprehension find the transpose of the matrix.
+STEP 5 : Using list comprehension add the two matrix.

 STEP 6: Print the result.